Visual psychiatry — telehealth across Virginia.

 clinical intervention.

-Visual psychiatry at DepthWorks is a structured reflective practice that uses image — photographs, objects, portraits, and visual prompts — to access emotional and identity material that has not yet found language.
+Visual psychiatry at DepthWorks is built around The Implicit Exposure Lens™ — a structured clinical program that uses everyday photography to access nervous system states, emotional material, and identity themes that have not yet found verbal language.
 It is not art therapy.
 It is not journaling with pictures.
 It is a precise clinical tool delivered within the full psychiatric treatment frame.

 The work draws on your relationship to what you see — and what you choose not to see.
 Images reveal how you hold yourself, how you understand your body, and what you have been taught to perform versus what you actually feel.
 For patients carrying identity strain, cultural complexity, and survival roles — the image often says what the words have not been permitted to say.

-Visual psychiatry is offered as part of integrative follow-up sessions at DepthWorks.
+The Implicit Exposure Lens™ is offered as part of integrative follow-up care at DepthWorks.
 It is not used in every session and it is not appropriate in every clinical phase.
-It is introduced when the alliance is established, the nervous system is regulated, and the patient is ready for a form of reflection that goes beneath the story she has already told.
+It is introduced when the alliance is established, the nervous system is regulated, and you are ready for a form of reflection that goes beneath the story you have already told.

 What the visual work